anderson-optimization/gams-parser/README.md

 ## Goals

 Interested in two directions.
+Optional 3rd

-1. Gather rich data on model in a gams file.
+1. Gather rich data on structure of model in a gams file.
 2. Inject custom defintions and data into gams files based upon a DSL.
+3. Gather defined data from model using python api.

 ## Grammer